FreeAndFair/dvl/README.md

 The Digital Poll Book System
 ===

-This project is part of the Verifiable Elections software infrastructure, developed by Verifiable Elections, Inc. It is a *Digital Poll Book System*, consisting of two main components: (1) a data management application that imports voter and ballot data, provisions digital poll books before and during Election Day, and outputs voter roll updates after Election Day; and (2) a digital poll book application that runs on commodity laptop or tablet devices to enable voters to be checked in and presented with the appropriate
+*DVL* or the Digital Voter List is a part of the Verifiable Elections software suite of products, developed by Verifiable Elections, Inc. It is a *Digital Poll Book System*, consisting of two main components: (1) a data management application that imports voter and ballot data,provisions digital poll books before and during Election Day, and outputs voter roll updates after Election Day; and (2) a digital poll book application that runs on commodity laptop or tablet devices to enable voters to be checked in and presented with the appropriate